Tutor and Substitute Teacher Trainings

 Can You See Yourself working with students?
 We Can!
 Substitute Teachers and other substitute staff as well as one-on-one Tutors are needed throughout Ontario, Wayne, Seneca and Yates Counties.
 As a sub or tutor, you choose the districts and grade levels you prefer.

-The W-FL BOCES Substitute Registry and Home Tutoring Service offers training to perspective substitutes or tutors who wish to work within our four-county region.
+The W-FL BOCES Substitute Registry and Home Tutoring Service offers training to perspective substitutes and/or tutors (it is possible to do both!) who wish to work within our four-county region.
 (Substitutes are hired directly by the school district, therefore the qualifications and application process for that district must be followed.
 However, Tutors are hired by W-FL BOCES and are assigned by the Tutoring Office.)

-Qualifications for school substitutes varies across the region from a high school diploma to college credit and or a degree or certification.
+Qualifications for school substitutes varies across the region from a high school diploma to college credit and or a degree or certification (see specific website of a district to see what their qualification are).
 Becoming a tutor requires a minimum of 2 years of college.
-Participants receive a certificate of completion for attending this course.
+All participants receive a certificate of completion for attending this course.

-Those intending to tutor will have the opportunity to fill out the application at the training and begin the hiring process.
+Those intending to tutor in the region will have the opportunity to fill out the application at the training and begin the hiring process.

 For those interested in substitute work only, attendance does not guarantee a job, but should increase your confidence and your chances in obtaining substitute work.
 It is recommended that you include a copy of this training certificate with your applications to school districts.